Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 Play around with your camera.
 You’ll be surprised at what you can do with it and a little bit of imagination.

-Have fun!
-Take lots of pictures using these dog photo tricks.
+Use these dog photo tricks to take lots of pictures.
 If they aren’t perfect, so what?
-You can edit them with a tad of cropping, red-eye fixing, or highlighting.
+You can edit them with a little cropping, red-eye fixing, or highlighting.

-The most important thing is, you are creating a diverse and out-of-the-ordinary chronicle of precious memories of the times you shared with your best friend.
+The most important thing is that you are creating a diverse and unusual chronicle of precious memories of the times you shared with your best friend.